ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-90.md

-This section documents additional requirements in the Swiss EPR context on the Request Care Services Updates.
+This section documents additional requirements in the Swiss EPR context on the _Request Care Services Updates_.

 ### Scope

-A mHealth application wants to search for healthcare organizations and/or healthcare professionals.
+A primary system wants to search for healthcare organizations or professionals.
 It can perform an [ITI-90](iti-90.html) request with search parameters to get a list of matched resources.

 It offers an alternative to the HPD ITI-58 transaction.